“Courage doesn’t always roar. Sometimes courage is the little voice at the end of the day that says I’ll try again tomorrow.” ― Mary Anne Radmacher

 It was worth it.

 Note: This story describes YOU.
 All of you.
 And it reflects the many changes you want to see in your NICUs.
-Whether skin-to-skin holding, breastfeeding, better feeding practices, age-appropriate care, neuroprotection, building small baby teams, NAS programs, or developing a solid neonatal therapy team – the process seems to be the same.
+Whether skin-to-skin holding, breastfeeding, better feeding practices, age-appropriate care, or building a solid neonatal therapy team – the process seems to be the same.

 Know that you are not alone.